 Investment Banking is the most popular career choice among our members and the industry attracts top talent from all over the world.
 As the calibre of students rises year-on-year in an academic arms race, it’s ever more important to make sure your CV stands out.
-Read on for our top six essential tips.
+Read on for our top seven essential tips.

 Plain and simple, a first class degree will mark you out.
 Firsts are hard to achieve and your university is already pushing you to your academic limits, but getting above 70% in your degree will make your entry into the world of investment banking that much easier.
 Studies show that a student who scores highly in their first year - especially if it doesn’t count towards their degree – is a student who is more likely to continue those high standards.
 Basically, start as you mean to go on.